 Higher and foundation tiers

-When you think about chemical reactions you need to consider two key words or terms which are often used in describing chemical reactions, that is the system and the surroundings.
+When you think about chemical reactions you need to consider two key words or terms which are often used in describing chemical reactions; that is the system and the surroundings.
 The system is the chemicals or reacting molecules while the surroundings are the test-tubes or beakers in which the chemical reactions happen.
 The surroundings also include the classroom and everything else around it.
-Basically everything except the chemicals that are reacting are the surroundings.
+Basically everything except the reacting chemicals are the surroundings.

-Now some common chemical reactions that you have likely carried out in the lab are:
+Some common chemical reactions that you will have likely carried out in the lab are:

-An exothermic reaction releases heat energy to the surroundings.
+An exothermic reaction releases energy to the surroundings, usually in the form of heat.
 A thermometer (part of the surroundings) would measure an increase in temperature during an exothermic reaction.

-Or put simply the product molecules must contain less energy than the reactant molecules and the difference in energy stored between the reactant and product molecules is exactly the amount of energy transferred to the surroundings.
-That is to say energy is conserved in a chemical reaction.
-The transfer of heat energy during exothermic and endothermic reactions is usually represented in an energy profile diagram.
+Now think about the law of conservation of energy.
+Energy cannot be created or destroyed; it can only be transferred from one place to another.
+So if the reacting chemicals lose energy the surroundings must gain exactly the same amount.
+In an exothermic reaction the product molecules end up with less energy than the reactant molecules.
+The difference in energy stored between them is the amount of energy transferred to the surroundings.
+That is what it means to say energy is conserved in a chemical reaction.
+We can show this transfer of energy in both exothermic and endothermic reactions using an energy profile diagram.

 Have you ever sucked on a sherbet sweet and felt your mouth getting slightly cooler?
-Well this is because there is an endothermic reaction taking place in your mouth.
+This happens because there is an endothermic reaction taking place in your mouth.
 Sour sherbet sweets contain citric acid and a base called sodium bicarbonate (sodium hydrogen carbonate).
-In your mouth these chemical react to release carbon dioxide gas; which gives the fizzing sensation when you eat sherbet, but the reaction between citric acid and sodium bicarbonate is an endothermic one.
-It removes heat energy from the surrounding and in this case the surroundings are your mouth!
-So you should feel a cooling sensation in your mouth as you enjoy eating fizzy sherbet sweets.
+In your mouth these chemicals react to produce carbon dioxide gas, which gives the fizzing sensation.
+The reaction between citric acid and sodium bicarbonate is endothermic.
+It removes energy from the surroundings and in this case the surroundings are your mouth.
+That is why you feel a cooling sensation as you enjoy eating fizzy sherbet sweets.

 Endothermic reactions are much less common than exothermic reactions.